Auto Enrolment Contributions27th April 2019

 The truth is that the auto-enrolment project has a very long way to go.

-The Office for National Statistics found last year that only 63% of eligible employees were aware that they had been automatically enrolled into a workplace pension.
+Last year the Office for National Statistics found that only 63% of eligible employees were aware that they had been automatically enrolled into a workplace pension.

 Flip this figure around, and it becomes apparent that up to 37% of new savers are actually completely unaware that they are now in a pension scheme.
 It follows that this group of people are very unlikely to take any active steps to improve their retirement savings.